firedrakeproject/firedrake/docs/source/point-evaluation.rst

 This is entirely parallel safe.

-Similarly, we can use :py:attr:`~.MeshGeometry.input_ordering` to get data out of a vertex-only mesh in a parallel-safe way.
+Similarly, we can use :py:attr:`~.VertexOnlyMeshTopology.input_ordering` to get data out of a vertex-only mesh in a parallel-safe way.
 If we return to our example from :ref:`the section where we introduced vertex only meshes <primary-api>`, we had